Travel to China

 After checking into your hotel in Xi'an you will have the afternoon at leisure.

-On this full day excursion to the UNESCO World Heritage site you will see a remarkable collection of life size terracotta figures of warriors and horses, arranged in battle formations.
+Visit the UNESCO World Heritage site, where you will see a remarkable collection of life size terracotta figures of warriors and horses, arranged in battle formations.
 These figures were buried with the emperor Qin Shi Huang in 210–209 BC, to protect him in his afterlife.
 They were hidden until 1974 when they were discovered by local farmers and are now a must-see attraction for many who visit China.
 There will be some free time in the afternoon to spend at your leisure.

 After lunch, you will have free time for shopping and sightseeing.